Lessons from Teachers: How School Design Can Attract and Keep Teachers

 In today’s education landscape of teacher shortages and high burnout, the competition for talent and students is fierce among school districts, and the types of learning environments they offer teachers is becoming a key differentiator.

 The Corgan education studio creates professional spaces for teachers to combat stress and make teaching more enjoyable through the use of professional upholstery and design elements leveraged from corporate environments.

 Many corporate and healthcare work environments are evolving to a more human-centric design with employee well-being at the core.
-Competitive school districts are adapting some of these trends to meet the unique work environment needs for teachers.
-Due to hyper structured schedules, minimal privacy and demanding “always-on” mentality, teachers require more seamless integrations of certain spatial, technology and wellness design elements.
-This all has to be achieved with an eye towards ever tightening budgets.
+Competitive school districts are adapting some of these trends to meet the unique work environment needs of teachers.
+Due to hyper-structured schedules, minimal privacy, and demanding “always-on” mentality, teachers require more seamless integrations of certain spatial, technology, and wellness design elements.
+This all has to be achieved with an eye toward ever-tightening budgets.

 Unlike a typical office job, teachers spend most of their time on their feet interacting with students and often don’t have time for some of the most basic of functions like eating, refilling water, making personal calls or even using the facilities.
 The classroom experience for teachers also can isolate them from their peers throughout the day with little time – or space – to collaborate with others.
 Combine these things with limited personalization or power of choice for teachers in learning environments, and they often can be left feeling unsupported.

-Teacher dedicated spaces provide areas for collaboration among peers and increase opportunities to enhance well being, effectiveness, and satisfaction through a seamless integration of amenities.
+Teacher-dedicated spaces provide areas for collaboration among peers and increase opportunities to enhance well-being, effectiveness, and satisfaction through the seamless integration of amenities.

 Drawing inspiration from these latest healthcare trends, schools are now creating new multi-functional “teacher unions” and soon may offer “satellite pod” spaces that serve as an anchoring place for different types of work and professional collaboration.